asheroto/Chocolatey-Package-Updater/README.md

 -   Supports getting the latest version from a GitHub repository.

 **Note:** This is a rather new project, being born in late September 2023.
 There may still be some bugs.
 For now, check out the example packages to see how it works.
 Also check out the [To-Do List](#to-do-list) for upcoming features.

+> [!IMPORTANT]
+> **Alterting does not work at this time** but will in the next few weeks.
+I'm working on adding native support for other services.
+You can use `$Alert = false` to disable alerting for now or update the `SendAlertRaw` function to use your own service.

 ## Requirements